BrowserWindow

 When loading a page in the window directly, users may see the page load incrementally, which is not a good experience for a native app.
 To make the window display without a visual flash, there are two solutions for different situations.

-Using the ready-to-show
+Using the ready-to-show event

-event will be emitted when the renderer
+While loading the page, the ready-to-show event will be emitted when the renderer

 process has rendered the page for the first time if the window has not been shown yet.
 Showing